RamiAhmed/overridable-scriptable-objects/README.md

 2. **Dependencies**
    No external dependencies required.
 Works with Unity's built-in serialization (`JsonUtility`).
+   This package relies on [incremental source generation](https://docs.unity3d.com/6000.0/Documentation/Manual/create-source-generator.html), which is unsupported in older Unity versions.

 3. **Samples**
    Sample usage is provided in the `Samples` folder, which may be separately imported.
-It's a very basic sample meant to get you started quickly.
+It's a very basic sample just meant to get you started quickly with a bare bones example.

 ## Usage Guide

 ### 1. Create an Overridable Scriptable Object

-Inherit from `OverridableScriptableObject` for any ScriptableObject you want to be overridable.
+Inherit from `OverridableScriptableObject` for any `ScriptableObject` you want to be overridable:

 ```csharp
 [CreateAssetMenu(...)]